RonaldTreur/STSS/README.md

 ## Installation

 There are two ways to install STSS: *globally* and *locally*.
 If you need STSS for a single project, local will suit your needs just fine.
-If you prefer to use STSS for multiple projects and dislike having to install it every time, then feel free to the global method.
+If you prefer to use STSS for multiple projects and dislike having to install it every time, then feel free useto the global method.

 ### Local Installation